Star Trek Enterprise (ENT) Season 4

 What I missed too was an interesting revelation in the end, something that would have shed a new light on the Andorians or maybe on the Romulans.
 Considering that it was the end of the trilogy I am not thinking of yet another cliffhanger, but rather of something to justify a follow-up at a later date (assuming that the decision to cancel the series had not yet been made when the episode was being produced).
 In any case Tucker's talk with Archer about a possible transfer to the Columbia was a rather poor ending of a great arc.
 One more point of criticism is that the parallels to motives in "The Forge" are so striking that they seem to come from an automatic plot generator.
 Just replace the Vulcan Forge with the Andorian ice desert, the electromagnetic storms with a dampening field, the secretive Syranites with the secretive Aenar.
 It's essentially the same story.

-Remarkable facts: The Aenar were discovered by the Andorians only some 50 years ago.
+Remarkable facts: The Aenar and their their city were discovered by the Andorians only some 50 years ago.
 There are supposed to be just a few thousand left. -- The Ticonderoga, a cargo vessel, seems to be another victim of the Romulan marauder.

 November 27th, 2154: Enterprise arrives at Earth to attend the launch of its